Set up bookable resources in Dynamics 365 Field Service

 - Equipment: Choose this option if the resource is a piece of equipment, tool, or machine that must be scheduled.

 - Facility: Choose this option if the resource is a physical space that needs to be scheduled, such as a building or room.
-For more information, see our topic on facility scheduling.
+For more information, see our article on facility scheduling.

 After selecting a resource type, a lookup field will appear prompting you to choose a related record when applicable.
 For example, if User is selected, you will then need to select the related user record.